Seven Days in Yogyakarta: A Travel Journal from Java's Cultural Heart

 First impression: Jogja (that's what everyone calls it — "Jog-jah") is loud.
 Not Bangkok loud, not Delhi loud, but motorbike loud.
 The sound of a thousand small engines is the city's constant soundtrack.

-Dropped my bags at a guesthouse on Gang Sosrowijayan — the backpacker street behind Malioboro.
-150,000 IDR ($9.45) for a fan room with an attached bathroom.
-Air conditioning rooms start at 250,000 IDR ($15.75).
-I went with the fan.
-In hindsight, with 32°C and Javanese humidity, the extra $6 would've been a good investment.
+Drop your bags at a guesthouse on Gang Sosrowijayan — the backpacker street behind Malioboro.
+Fan rooms with an attached bathroom go for 150,000 IDR ($9.45); air-conditioned rooms start at 250,000 IDR ($15.75).
+With 32°C heat and Javanese humidity, that extra $6 for the AC tends to pay for itself.

 Malioboro Street at night is something else.
 The batik sellers pack up their daytime stalls and the food vendors take over.
-I ate gudeg — Yogyakarta's signature dish of young jackfruit stewed in coconut milk and palm sugar until it turns a deep brown.
-A plate with rice and egg cost 18,000 IDR ($1.13).
-It was sweet, savory, and confusing in the best way.
+Order gudeg — Yogyakarta's signature dish of young jackfruit stewed in coconut milk and palm sugar until it turns a deep brown.
+A plate with rice and egg costs 18,000 IDR ($1.13): sweet, savory, and confusing in the best way.

 The lesehan spots (street-level dining on mats) along Malioboro are the move for dinner.
 You sit on the sidewalk, cross-legged, eating off a low table.
 Locals do this after work like it's the most normal thing in the world.
 Because it is.